Organisational Regulations of Physics Brawl Online

 12. The participation of students and teachers in the competition may be considered an activity directly related to education.

-PART TWO (ORGANISATION AND CONTROL OF THE COMPETITION)
+PART TWO (ORGANIZATION AND CONTROL OF THE COMPETITION)

 ARTICLE 5: CATEGORIES